Telespielstube/imagineer/README.md

 12. Pytorch Adam [https://pytorch.org/docs/stable/generated/torch.optim.Adam.html#torch.optim.Adam]

 ### Figures
-Figure 1: Output of a training run with the SGD optimizer.
+Figure 1: Output of a training run with the SGD optimizer.</brr>
 Figure 2: Graph of all nodes in the robot application.